info @ bluetourturkey.com

 It’s crucial to pick the ideal gulet for your cruise.
 Before making your choice, take into account the staff, amenities, and size.
 For your comfort and enjoyment, many gulets have individual staterooms, en-suite toilets, and roomy sun terraces.

-It’s crucial to remember necessities like sun protection, swimsuits, cozy clothing, and a hat when packing for your blue cruise.
 A lightweight jacket for chilly evenings should also be packed, as should a waterproof bag to keep your possessions safe while on beach excursions.

 The best way to experience Turkey’s breathtaking Turquoise Coast is to take a gulet cruise from Fethiye to Kas.
 You will remember this trip for the rest of your life because of its rich history, beautiful scenery, and quaint villages.